 - Stevenson Benoit, Google IT Support Professional Certificate graduate

-What you need to know: The CertMaster Learn includes 40 hours of content, including lessons, practice questions, and a simulation exam.
+What you need to know: The CertMaster Learn includes two segments with 40 hours of content each, including lessons, practice questions, and a simulation exam.
 The program includes achievement badges and a calendar to help keep you on track.

 CompTIA offers two separate entry-level certifications, the CompTIA A+, and the CompTIA IT Fundamentals, or ITF+.
 They’re slightly different.
 The CompTIA A+ is billed as a certification that will test you on the knowledge needed to land an entry-level IT job.
 The ITF+, on the other hand, is designed for students and professionals who want to see if IT is a right career fit for them.
 The ITF+ exam is also used by non-IT professionals who want a broad introduction to the field.